Skip to page content

 A much-loved and historic corner of Bovey Tracey has been given even more appeal with the installation of a smart new name plaque.

 St Mary's Well sits towards the top of town.
-It is built into the garden wall of a house, adjacent to the parish church which is now dedicated to St Peter, St Paul and St Thomas, but previously to St Mary.
+It is built into the garden wall of a house, adjacent to the parish church of St Peter, St Paul and St Thomas of Canterbury.

 Although water stopped flowing into the ancient stone trough many years ago, the spot has become a popular place to take a seat and watch the world go by.